 It is important to pay attention to the finger pointing that is occurring.
 It is not unusual after a serious or fatal dog attack for owners to claim that they did not own the offending animals.
-Typical excuses include: The dogs were strays; The dogs were being "kept" by a relative and The dogs belonged to a boyfriend.
+Typical excuses include: the dogs were strays; the dogs were being "kept" by a relative or the dogs belonged to a boyfriend.
 This is another reason why "Punish the Deed" is misleading and impractical.
 If ownership of the dog cannot properly be established, there is no person to punish.

 Sherry Wooten, 23-years old, has been charged in connection to the Memphis pit bull maulings that took the life of William Parker and sent four others to the hospital, seriously injuring two.
 According to police, Wooten, a friend of the dogs' owner, released the dogs from the apartment knowing they were vicious in nature.
 Wooten was charged Thursday with Reckless Homicide and four counts of Felony Reckless Endangerment.
 Wooten is scheduled to be in court Friday.